Hug Me Bunny Lovey – Free Crochet Pattern

 Alterations

-• Creating a larger blanket on this bunny lovey crochet pattern is simple; just add additional rows following the same pattern to the desired length.
+• Creating a larger blanket on this free bunny lovey crochet pattern is simple; just add additional rows following the same pattern to the desired length.

 • If creating this lovey as a toy for ages 3 and under, be sure to use an alternative for safety eyes.
 Embroidered sleepy eyes would look so cute!